schlae/cm5-reveng/README.md

 made up, with the exception of the test points, which are documented in the official RPi datasheet.

+The 5V input goes through a hot-swap circuit with a series pass MOSFET.
+Since there is a test point on either side of the MOSFET and the part number is known (DMG7430LFG), you could monitor the voltage across and compute the supply current based on the MOSFET RDSON.

 ## Board Stackup

 By very carefully sanding through the board one layer at a time, I figured